Station house officer

 A station house officer (SHO) is the officer in charge of a police station in India and Pakistan.
 The Station House Officer (SHO) is a police officer of such rank as may be fixed by the government who is entrusted with the overall supervision of the functions of each police station and that officer shall be the officer in charge of the police station.
 The SHO holds the rank of inspector or sub-inspector.
 A station house officer is not a rank, but rather a post or designation.
 In India, the law permits a station house officer to conduct the investigation of crimes.

 As of 1 January 2022, there are a total of 16,955 sanctioned police stations in India.
+Some police stations in India have Police Inspector as Station House Officer with two or more Sub Inspectors assisting him in Law & Order and Crime control and detection.